richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 In the context of using an image, it is more natural to work with a scale than with a size.

-## 2.5.4.
-F:red_circle: ourth test: our player has a texture
+## 2.5.4. :red_circle: Fourth test: our player has a texture

 Now for the texture: